seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 After the kernel boots, an initial thread called the *root task* is started, which is then responsible for setting up the user-level system.
 When the root task starts there are no available drivers, however a minimal C library is provided.
-Behind the scenes, `printf` uses  `seL4_DebugPutChar`, a debugging utility provided by the kernel, to output characters.

 The tutorial is already set up to print "Hello, world!", so at this point all you need to do is build and run the tutorial: